XBHSCS15/battleship-server/README.md

     https://battleship-server-abyrne55.c9.io/test.php

 The server will reply `ready` if you're okay to proceeed.
-Anything else is an error.
+Anything else is error.
+5 yard penalty.

 ### Starting A Game (Inserting) ###
 Make a `GET` request to